Brown Derby: Subsequent uses

-The building then was home to a restaurant and bar called Premieres of Hollywood, which catered to the revitalization of Hollywood Boulevard and the style of "Old Hollywood"; it offered an eclectic mix of American cuisine along with the original Cobb Salad (the recipe for which was found in the kitchen during the renovation).
+The remainder of the Hollywood Brown Derby building then became home to Premieres of Hollywood, which catered to the revitalization of Hollywood Boulevard and the style of "Old Hollywood".
+Premieres of Hollywood offered an eclectic mix of American cuisine along with the original Cobb Salad (the recipe was found in the kitchen during the renovation).
 Premieres of Hollywood was destroyed during the L.A. riots in 1992.
-A few hand-painted wall tiles from the original Hollywood Brown Derby are held by the Jurus family, who started Premieres of Hollywood.

 The land is now occupied by an apartment complex.

 Later Brown Derby restaurants

 After the original Hollywood Brown Derby at 1628 North Vine Street closed in April 1985 a spokesman for Walter P. Scharfe, who had purchased the chain a decade earlier, told the Los Angeles Times that the restaurant owner was “99% committed” to reopening the business at a new location.
 Late in 1986 Scharfe opened a new Brown Derby in the Lieberg Building at 911 E. Colorado Boulevard in Pasadena, California.
 The new restaurant would utilize the dark booths, crystal chandeliers, and 1500 caricatures removed from the original location.
 Scharfe opened another Brown Derby at 1707 N. Vine Street in Hollywood in October 1987.
 The location had most recently been a Howard Johnson's coffee shop and reopened as a more casual version of the famous eatery with a large painted derby hat gracing the exterior walls.
 In 1987 Scharfe told the Los Angeles Times that he had plans to open additional Brown Derby restaurants in Palm Springs, Honolulu, and Vancouver.
 Both restaurants closed after a short time.
 In 1994 Scharfe opened another Brown Derby at the Beverly Center shopping mall.
 The small location featured miniature replicas of the famous caricatures and closed in less than one year.